tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Media_APIs/Audio_APIs.md

 #### Steps

-1. Create a new Titanium Mobile app.
+1. Create a new Titanium SDK app.
 You can keep the starting code for this app; you'll modify what's there.

 2. Remove `label1` (it's definition, and the `win1.add()` statement).
 In its place, add a button with these characteristics: